One of the biggest questions about starting a lawn care business is:

 Example: John Smith’s Lawn Care or Smith Lawn Care

 Here’s a good 4-step approach to coming up with a name:

 Step 1: Write out a list of twenty names.
 Half of them might be horrible but just getting the ideas down on paper (or in your notes app on your phone) will help the creative juices flow.
 Here is a fun exercise to get started: pick one item from each list and slap them together.
 If you’re a risk taker, close your eyes and point to the screen.

-Here’s an example for you: We’re in Baton Rouge, Louisiana which is affectionately known as “The Red Stick” (that’s what it means in French).
-I could name my company “Red Stick Lawn Co.”
+Here’s an example for you: let's say my name was Tim Johnson and I was in Dallas, Texas.
+I could name my company “Johnson Lawn Care Co.”
 Wow, that sounds solid.
-Or if I wanted to keep it short and personal, I could name my business “Tim’s Lawn Care”... if my name was Tim.
+Or if I wanted to keep it short and personal, I could just name it “Tim’s Lawns”.

 Step 2: Let’s make sure you’re not going to step on anyone’s toes here.
 Do a quick Google search of your favorite name to see if anyone is using it.
 It may be helpful to Google your proposed name with your city’s name behind it to double check.
 If someone is using it that’s around you or has a trademark on it, go to your next option.
 It’s not worth getting into a legal battle.

 Step 3: If we’re looking to have a social media presence (which we recommend!) it’s good to do a quick check to see if the names we like are available on all of the web and social channels.
 We’ll use a service like NameCheck.com (it’s free) and search for our business name which will give us a comprehensive overview of the name’s availability.